ktr-skmt/FelisCatusZero-multilingual/README.md

 # FelisCatus Zero-multilingual
 ## Abstract
+This system answers world history essay questions in Japanese and/or English and evaluate the answers.
-This is Japanese-English bilingual version of <a href="https://github.com/ktr-skmt/FelisCatusZero">FelisCatus Zero</a>.
+Also, this is Japanese-English bilingual version of <a href="https://github.com/ktr-skmt/FelisCatusZero">FelisCatus Zero</a>.

 ## Trial